Last updated:

 |

-EOR Solution in Switzerland
+EOR solution in Switzerland

 An EOR solution for Switzerland makes it beneficial and easier for businesses to expand in the country while maintaining all legal requirements.
 Choosing the EOR route ensures that your expansion entity is compliant with the processing of payroll and other employment responsibilities.
 Skuad helps you manage contracts, work permits, taxation, monthly payroll, taxes, and visas in Switzerland for your employees.

-Outsourcing Employment Through an Employer of Record
+Outsourcing employment through an Employer of Record

-Types of Visas In Switzerland
+Types of visas in Switzerland

-Anyone willing to work in Switzerland needs to get any one of these visas as per their requirements.
+Anyone willing to work in Switzerland needs to get one of these visas as per their requirements.

 Visa Category